nkini/CMPS128-DistributedSystems/HW3/Spec-v2.md

 ### Design space:
 Implement a C+P or an A+P KVS.
 Sure, if you feel particularly bold and rebellious, attempt C+A+P. Note that the P (partition tolerance) is mandatory.
 Introduce fault tolerance through a replication scheme.
 You can choose any scheme discussed in class, or even one of your own.
 The scheme of grading will differ depending on your design choice.

+Please submit a design document as part of your submission explaining your design, the reasons for your choices, and how you would expect your system to perform under different scenarios - network partition, node failure, heavy load etc.

 ### Instructions
 We will keep updating the spec to add more information, but at the moment, we are giving you the bare minimum that you need to get started, because we do want you to get started.